Natus Medical (NASDAQ:NTUS) Updates FY 2022 Earnings Guidance

-Natus Medical (NASDAQ:NTUS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Natus Medical (NASDAQ:NTUS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.360-$1.490 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.430.
 The company issued revenue guidance of $491 million-$499 million, compared to the consensus revenue estimate of $485 million.

-Natus Medical (NASDAQ:NTUS – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
-The company reported $0.47 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.44 by $0.03.
-Natus Medical had a net margin of 2.78% and a return on equity of 9.79%.
-During the same quarter in the prior year, the company earned $0.39 earnings per share.
-On average, equities research analysts forecast that Natus Medical will post 1.43 earnings per share for the current year.

-In related news, insider Dong Chune Christopher Chung sold 11,787 shares of the firm’s stock in a transaction that occurred on Thursday, December 9th.
-The shares were sold at an average price of $23.08, for a total value of $272,043.96.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Company insiders own 2.00% of the company’s stock.
+Separately, Zacks Investment Research upgraded shares of Natus Medical from a hold rating to a buy rating and set a $30.00 target price on the stock in a report on Thursday, March 3rd.

-A number of hedge funds have recently modified their holdings of the stock.
-Public Employees Retirement System of Ohio boosted its stake in shares of Natus Medical by 19.8% during the 4th quarter.
-Public Employees Retirement System of Ohio now owns 3,133 shares of the company’s stock worth $74,000 after acquiring an additional 518 shares during the last quarter.
-California State Teachers Retirement System boosted its stake in shares of Natus Medical by 2.6% during the 4th quarter.
-California State Teachers Retirement System now owns 47,180 shares of the company’s stock worth $1,120,000 after acquiring an additional 1,178 shares during the last quarter.
-Royal Bank of Canada boosted its stake in shares of Natus Medical by 50.7% during the 3rd quarter.
-Royal Bank of Canada now owns 4,296 shares of the company’s stock worth $108,000 after acquiring an additional 1,445 shares during the last quarter.
-Credit Suisse AG boosted its stake in shares of Natus Medical by 7.2% during the 4th quarter.
-Credit Suisse AG now owns 28,773 shares of the company’s stock worth $683,000 after acquiring an additional 1,940 shares during the last quarter.
-Finally, Legal & General Group Plc boosted its stake in shares of Natus Medical by 3.0% during the 4th quarter.
-Legal & General Group Plc now owns 97,740 shares of the company’s stock worth $2,319,000 after acquiring an additional 2,826 shares during the last quarter.
-Institutional investors own 98.38% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Norges Bank bought a new position in shares of Natus Medical during the 4th quarter valued at approximately $6,583,000.
+BlackRock Inc. grew its position in shares of Natus Medical by 2.0% during the 4th quarter.
+BlackRock Inc. now owns 6,558,137 shares of the company’s stock valued at $155,625,000 after acquiring an additional 126,819 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in shares of Natus Medical by 8.6% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 420,806 shares of the company’s stock valued at $9,986,000 after acquiring an additional 33,351 shares during the period.
+UBS Group AG grew its position in shares of Natus Medical by 61.7% during the 3rd quarter.
+UBS Group AG now owns 60,263 shares of the company’s stock valued at $1,512,000 after acquiring an additional 23,005 shares during the period.
+Finally, Geode Capital Management LLC grew its position in shares of Natus Medical by 2.7% during the 4th quarter.
+Geode Capital Management LLC now owns 606,152 shares of the company’s stock valued at $14,383,000 after acquiring an additional 15,863 shares during the period.
+98.38% of the stock is owned by institutional investors and hedge funds.

 Natus Medical Company Profile (Get Rating)